Obscura (band): Cosmogenesis (2008–2010)

-In September 2008, Obscura signed with Relapse Records and released its second full-length album Cosmogenesis in early 2009.
+In September 2008, Obscura signed with Relapse Records and released its second full-length album, Cosmogenesis, in early 2009.
 The album sold around 900 copies in the US in its first week and debuted at number 71 on the Top New Artist Albums chart.
 The band started their first-ever North American tour as part of the Cosmogenesis Worldtour in April 2009 alongside Cannibal Corpse.
-Within one year the band played more than 160 shows all over the world as support for Atheist, the Black Dahlia Murder and Cannibal Corpse.
+Within one year, the band played more than 160 shows all over the world as support for Atheist, the Black Dahlia Murder and Cannibal Corpse.
 Their first headliner US tour followed, supported by Abysmal Dawn.
 Obscura toured Japan as support for Nile and Triptykon in 2010.
-On 16 February 2010, Obscura reissued their debut album Retribution, remastered and repackaged with three bonus tracks.
+On 16 February 2010, Obscura reissued their debut album, Retribution, remastered and repackaged with three bonus tracks.
 Obscura's official guitar tablature book for Cosmogenesis was released on 5 January.
-Cosmogenesis was listed by Metal Storm as one of the 100 most important death metal albums.
+Metal Storm listed Cosmogenesis as one of the 100 most important death metal albums.